Planview Enterprise One: Pros, Cons & Alternatives

 What is Planview?

 Planview is a global enterprise software company that was founded in 1989 in Austin, Texas.
-The company initially launched as a web-based resource and project portfolio management solution and has since expanded to cover a full spectrum of project portfolio management services and tools.
-In recent years it has gone to acquire several companies such as LeanKit, Spigit, Aptage, Clarizen and Changepoint to further expand its influence over the project portfolio management sphere.
+The company initially launched as a web-based resource and project portfolio management solution.
+Since then, it has expanded to cover a full spectrum of project portfolio management services and tools.
+In recent years it has gone to acquire several companies such as LeanKit, Spigit, Aptage, Clarizen and Changepoint.
+Now, it’s a significant player in the project portfolio management sphere.

 What is Planview Enterprise One?

-Planview Enterprise One is an end to end project portfolio management software designed specifically to cater for large-scale, high-level and enterprise-wide needs.
+Planview Enterprise One is an end-to-end PPM software designed for large-scale, high-level, and enterprise-wide needs.

-Formerly known as Planview Enterprise and Troux, the software consists of two components – the Portfolio and Resource Management component (formerly Planview Enterprise) and the Capability and Technology Management component (formerly Troux).
-Its aim is to integrate business and technology planning to help optimise resources and achieve the best business performance across an entire enterprise.
+The software consists of two components–the Portfolio and Resource Management component (formerly Planview Enterprise) and the Capability and Technology Management component (formerly Troux).
+Its aim is to integrate business and technology planning to optimise resources.
+As a result, it’s processes try to achieve the best business performance across an entire enterprise.

 Planview Enterprise One Pros